 Little Bits Here and There

 Most of the aspirants who take SAT are not well prepared in terms of vocabulary.
 Due to this, although they are able to answer most questions, they tend to miss out on some tricky ones.
-This is where your vocabulary for SAT test comes into the picture.
+This is where your knowledge of words comes into the picture.
 You may argue that little points here and there won’t make much of a difference, but that’s not the case.

 Those little points that most of the students miss out will give you an edge and will finally reflect on your overall score.
 When you are well prepared, it will also show as confidence and mental calm.